$150,000 in Seattle ≈ SEK 1,612,768 in Stockholm

 Moving from Seattle to Stockholm

-The effective tax rate goes from 21.4% in Seattle to 41.0% in Stockholm.
-That 19.6-point jump is what the equivalence solver is working against when it finds the matching gross salary.
+The effective tax rate goes from 21.4% in Seattle to 41.2% in Stockholm.
+That 19.8-point jump is what the equivalence solver is working against when it finds the matching gross salary.

 Healthcare in Stockholm is universal.
-Seattle households pay $10,644 in premiums and out-of-pocket costs per year.
-That spending disappears in Stockholm.
-It won't appear in a take-home comparison, but it is real money.
+Seattle households pay $4,223 in premiums and out-of-pocket costs per year, and that spending disappears in Stockholm.
+It won't show up in a take-home comparison, but it's real money.

 Stockholm workers get 25 vacation days per year.
 Seattle averages 15.
 That 10-day gap does not appear in any salary comparison, but at a typical professional's daily rate it represents thousands of dollars of time that stays in your life rather than being bought back by your employer.